sevora/ramble/README.md

 # Ramble
-## Description
+## Overview
-Ramble is a lightweight Twitter Clone that has the core features while being structured in a more manageable and extendable style.
-I made this primarily for a university project in our Computer Science Course and the goal is to be able to write a CRUD-application utilizing a SQL database.
+Ramble is a lightweight Twitter Clone structured in a simple, manageable, and extendable style.
+I made this primarily for a university project in our Computer Science Course and the goal is to be able to write a CRUD-application utilizing a SQL database management system.
+As this is a small project, user account creation is infinite and does not require any third-party identity verification.
+For production purposes, that must be revised.
+However, under a local development environment and as a university project, it focuses on providing a clean, functional, and efficient implementation integrating these powerful web and database technologies.

 ## Scope and Limitations
 ### Features